 To address that challenge, they evaluated a variety of available solutions.
 One of the options was Istio.
 They installed it on their test cluster, and although it worked fine, it also required quite a bit of configuration.
 When they realized they’d need to configure each service, Istio became less feasible.
 This was in 2018, when Connect was migrating their stack to a cloud native architecture with a very ambitious roadmap (they needed to finalize the migration within five months).
 Their dev teams were already dealing with many transformation assignments, so they concluded that Istio would become an additional config burden and decided against it.

-The other service mesh they evaluated was Linkerd (at the time known as Conduit).
+The other service mesh they evaluated was Linkerd.
 Connect appreciated Linkerd’s approach to simplicity, roadmap, and the various Slack discussions with the project maintainers.
 The service mesh gave them the confidence they needed to move forward with the project.

 Installing Linkerd took less than an hour, and the overall production setup was probably about a week.
 Some updates, such as contributing to Linkerd’s certificate management feature, took a few more weeks (more to that in a minute).

 Overall, Connect liked the entire Linkerd experience.
 While they encountered some trouble when starting to scale Linkerd, it mostly was due to required scale-up and -out of Linkerd components.

 A few things were on the Linkerd roadmap but not yet implemented—certificate management was one of them.
 Certificates expire after a year, and Connect had one year to address that.
 To speed up that process, they decided to contribute to the Linkerd project to help develop that feature.
 Today, certificate rotation is fully automated, and nothing Connect needs to worry about.
 Server-speaks-first protocols was another required feature, but that is also supported since Linkerd 2.10.